mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 SampleBinning
   The number of neighbouring bins are summed.

+Symmetric Energy Range
+  Untick to allow an asymmetric energy range.

 Plot Current Preview
   Plots the currently selected preview plot in a separate external window